 You can also use hardware cloth buried 1 foot into the ground to deter groundhogs from burrowing under decks, foundations, and the like.

-Before installing any type of fencing or other barrier, make sure there aren’t any inhabited burrows nearby.
+Pro Tip: Before installing any type of fencing or barrier, make sure there aren’t any inhabited burrows nearby.
 You don’t want to accidentally trap groundhogs inside and cut them off from food and water.

 Regularly trimming grasses, shrubs, and trees removes cover groundhogs use to evade predators.
 If sufficient cover no longer exists in an area, groundhogs may feel less safe and set out in search of a new home.